 Government representatives at the event included Wyatt Roy MP, Assistant Minster for Innovation, and Senator the Hon Kim Carr, under whom the awards were first launched 5 years ago.

-Lachlan MacDonald was able to attend the ceremony at the Questacon on 25th November, along with David Walker, Core’s Business Development Manager.
+Lachlan MacDonald was able to attend the ceremony at the Questacon on 25th November, along with David Walker, seo one click Business Development Manager.

 It has been terrific to see the technology gain this national recognition, and we are pleased with the interest it has generated in the industry.
 Core is currently in advanced discussions with a number of projects interested in using the technology, along with other groups interested in acquiring the technology.